openresty/lua-nginx-module/README.markdown

 1. whether the current request body is already exceeding your [client_body_buffer_size](http://wiki.nginx.org/HttpCoreModule#client_body_buffer_size),
 1. and whether you have turned on [client_body_in_file_only](http://wiki.nginx.org/HttpCoreModule#client_body_in_file_only).

-In case that you do not want to read the request body and the current request may have a request body, then it's crucial to use the [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body) function to explicitly discard the request body, or you'll break HTTP 1.1 keepalive and HTTP 1.1 pipelining.
+In case that you do not want to read the request body and the current request may have a request body, then it is crucial to use the [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body) function to explicitly discard the request body, or you'll break HTTP 1.1 keepalive and HTTP 1.1 pipelining.

-Here's a small example:
+Here is a small example:

     ngx.req.read_body()